hyperionian/config-management/README.md

 ## App Deployment using Cloud Build

-1. Make and push changes to your app repo , the Cloud Build will be triggered to deploy sample app to a GKE cluster with External Ingress.
+1. Make and push changes to your app repo created earlier based on app-deployment/ directory, it will be trigger a build in Cloud Build to deploy sample apps to a GKE cluster with External Ingress.
 The sample app is based on the examples provided [here](https://cloud.google.com/kubernetes-engine/docs/how-to/load-balance-ingress)

 1. Test the sample app.
 Make sure that you are the in the right kubeconfig context for my-dev cluster.
    ```bash